Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Because they didn't like the questions that were asked by the CNBC moderators.

-Remember that was the debate where Ted Cruz stopped everything for a minute and said the questions being asked here are absurd, they're ridiculous, they're offensive, and they're distracting.
+If you remember that, remember that was the debate where Ted Cruz stopped everything for a minute and said the questions being asked here are absurd, they're ridiculous, they're offensive, and they're distracting.

 Remember, everybody applauded all that.

-And the CNBC moderators smirked and laughed and they chuckled and they, even though they were being ripped to shreds, they thought, home run, man, we became the story.
+And even though they were being ripped to shreds, they thought, home run, man, we became the story.

 The idea that the media are not the story, don't make me laugh.

-The idea that the media gets out of the way, doesn't want to become the story, wrong oh.
+The idea that the media gets out of the way, doesn't want to become the story, wrong O. Who's going to pay you $6 million a year to anchor a program where you aren't the news?

-And if you are the reason people tuning in, it's not that you're doing news.
+And if you are the reason people tuning in, it's not that you're doing news in the standard definition of the news.

 And it's happening throughout the media.

-That's that if you want to say a low common or lowest common denominator, that's what all it's all personality oriented.
+That's that, if you want to say a low common or lowest common denominator, that's what all it's all personality oriented.

 But the RNC told NBC, screw you guys, we're pulling the debate from your network in February.